Is there such a thing? Maybe. It depends on what you consider 'running'.

 Being healthy and enjoying what you do is better than being trained.
 Don't ever let this sport single handedly define you, because when it will be taken from you--and it will be taken from us all--is completely out of your control.

-At the end of the day, what the hell do I know?
-I'm not a doctor.
-If it feels good, do that.
+At the end of the day, it all boils down to: If it feels good, do that.
 If it hurts, wait until it doesn't hurt anymore, change something, then try again.